nextflow-io/nf-sqldb/README.md

 }
 ```

-The above declaration allow the use of the SQL plugin functionalities in your Nextflow pipelines.
+The above declaration allows the use of the SQL plugin functionalities in your Nextflow pipelines.
 See the section
 below to configure the connection properties with a database instance.

 ## Configuration